The long-awaited Chinese RPG arrives on Xbox consoles with several optimized graphics modes.

 Performance Mode: reduced resolution, but with solid 60 FPS, designed for those who prioritize smoothness.

-In the first videos shared by users, it can be seen that performance is consistent and stable, confirming that previous doubts about the console were unfounded.
+In the first videos shared by users, it’s clear that performance is consistent and stable, confirming that previous doubts about the console were unfounded.
 On Series X, as expected, the title also features several modes that combine high resolution and performance.

 Check it out for yourself in the following video